 head section of your

 callback_url webpage.
-You can set it to one of the three options listed below.
+You can set it to one of the two options listed below.

 ||None: Never pass referral data.|